 require 'rom-repository' class UserRepo < ROM::Repository[:users] commands :create end

 commands macro defines a

 user_repo.create(name: "Jane", email: "firstname.lastname@example.org") # => #<ROM::Struct[User] id=1 name="Jane" email="email@example.com">

 By default, repos return simple

 ROM::Struct objects.
-You'll learn more about them in
+You'll learn more about them in reading section.

 Update and Delete commands require restricting relations so that ROM knows exactly which records to modify.
 Provide :update and :delete with the symbol name of the method to call to get that restricted relation.